apache/kafka/README.md

 ### Cleaning the build ###
     ./gradlew clean

-### Running a task with one of the Scala versions available (2.12.x or 2.13.x) ###
+### Running a task with Scala 2.13.x ###
 *Note that if building the jars with a version other than 2.13.x, you need to set the `SCALA_VERSION` variable or change it in `bin/kafka-run-class.sh` to run the quick start.*

-You can pass either the major version (eg 2.12) or the full version (eg 2.12.7):
+You can pass either the major version (eg 2.13) or the full version (eg 2.13.14):

-    ./gradlew -PscalaVersion=2.12 jar
+    ./gradlew -PscalaVersion=2.13 jar
-    ./gradlew -PscalaVersion=2.12 test
+    ./gradlew -PscalaVersion=2.13 test
-    ./gradlew -PscalaVersion=2.12 releaseTarGz
+    ./gradlew -PscalaVersion=2.13 releaseTarGz

 ### Running a task with all the scala versions enabled by default ###